Edit Blog Post

 Published: December 3rd 2017

-as we all weren't sure if we'd see each other tomorrow morning as well all slowly departed Jordan.
+and gave hugs as we all weren't sure if we'd see each other tomorrow morning as everyone slowly departed Jordan.
 Some of us drinkers gathered poolside for one final time to enjoy a few more beers before we all slowly retired back to our room and thus ending our tour of Jordan.

 ; mem: 1.2mb